Khushboojain236/CP-ABE-demo/README.md

-The files have been restructured and the policy and attributes have to reflect the Know-Your-Customer(KYC) use case.
+The files have been restructured, to indicate purpose of each entity: Bank, Customer and Regulator.
+The policy and attributes have to reflect the Know-Your-Customer(KYC) use case.
 No code has been written only attributes and policy has been changed for use case.